rahggupt/catchup/URGENT_FIXES.md

 ## 💡 Why These Errors Happened

 ### RLS Recursion:
-- The RLS policy was checking `owner_id` on the `collections` table
+- **Multiple migrations** created duplicate policies over time (9 total instead of 4)
+- One of the SELECT policies (`"Users can view own and shared collections"`) referenced a `collaborator_ids` field or used `ANY()` operations
-- While evaluating a `collections` query, it triggered another `collections` query
+- When Postgres evaluated the policy, it triggered another query on `collections`
-- This caused infinite recursion → Internal Server Error
+- This created infinite recursion → Internal Server Error (code: 42P17)
+- The duplicates also caused policy conflicts, making it hard to debug

 ### Invalid UUID:
 - We tried to use `"article_04673919..."` as a `collection_id`